SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/in-service/quick-search.md

 How this works in practice:

-1. Enter the search criterion in this format: For example, if you want to search for a company named "Autovalets", you could enter "o:autovalets" or "o:auto".
+1. Enter the search criterion in this format.

+    For example, to search for a company named "Autovalets", you could enter "o:autovalets" or "o:auto".

 2. Press **ENTER**.

 3. One of the following happens:
     * If there is just one record that matches the search criterion, that record is opened.
     * If several records match the search criterion, a list of search results is displayed.
 From this list, you can open the record you want.